Confusion is good

 Assessment in TOK

-Finally, assessment.
-You’ll be assessed in two ways in your second year of the course.
-First you’ll write an , which will be externally marked.
-You get to choose from a list of 6 titles, and given time in class and at home to complete it.
-Then you’ll give an oral presentation in class that will be marked by your teacher.
-Together with your extended essay, their combined grade will contribute to the 3 extra points to your overall Diploma mark out of 45.
+Together with your extended essay, the grade will contribute to the 3 extra points to your overall Diploma mark out of 45.
 Note that you have to pass TOK in order to pass your Diploma.
 Even if you have done amazingly well in your other subjects, you will not be awarded your Diploma is your grade in TOK insufficient.

-In conclusion, TOK is about knowledge questions, about debate, about forming opinions, and about trying to improve the way we structure our thoughts and ideas.
+TOK is about asking questions about what we know, about listening to the opinions and perspectives of others, about forming evidence-based opinions, and about trying to improve the way we structure our thoughts and ideas.
 It is about being critical but not cynical, interested but also objective, well-informed but not opinionated.
 It is about encouraging the process that Maria Mitchell talked about when she said:

 But you’ll only truly understand TOK when you begin the course, research the issues, form your own opinions and try to defend them, and listen in class to your teacher and (above all) fellow students.

 Discussion points on knowledge and the TOK course

 Our ‘discussion point’ documents look at many different questions and issues related to the TOK course, as well as key theories and thinkers that have shaped our understanding of the world.
 Click on the link below to take you to the discussion point documents.